Filaret Denysenko: Hierarch of the Russian Orthodox Church

-On 27 October 1990, in a ceremony at St. Sophia Cathedral in Kyiv, the newly elected Patriarch Alexei II handed to Metropolitan Filaret a tomos granting "independence in self government" (the tomos did not use either of the words "autonomy" or "autocephaly") to Metropolitan Filaret, and enthroned Filaret, heretofore "Metropolitan of Kyiv", as "Metropolitan of Kyiv and All-Ukraine".
+In July 1990, Filaret was elected head of the newly established Ukrainian Orthodox Church (UOC) as part of ROC.
+On 27 October 1990, in a ceremony at St. Sophia Cathedral in Kyiv, the newly elected Patriarch Alexei II handed to Metropolitan Filaret a tomos granting "independence in self government" (the tomos did not use either of the words "autonomy" or "autocephaly"), and enthroned him, heretofore "Metropolitan of Kyiv", as "Metropolitan of Kyiv and All Ukraine".
+In November 1990, the first synod of UOC adopted its statute.

 In 1992, the Russian Orthodox priest and Soviet dissident Fr.
 Gleb Yakunin accused Exarch Filaret of having been an informer for the KGB.
 Father Gleb stated that he had seen KGB files which listed Exarch Filaret's codename as Antonov.
 The fact of cooperation with KGB was mentioned by people's deputies of Ukraine on 20 January 1992 when they came out with an official statement.
 According to internal KGB documents, tasks the KGB assigned Filaret as an agent included promoting Soviet positions and candidates in the World Council of Churches (WCC), the Christian Peace Conference (CPC) and other international bodies, and, by the 1980s, backing the Soviet authorities' attempts to prevent the long-suppressed Ukrainian Catholic Church (disparagingly called 'Uniates') from regaining an open existence, and backing state attempts to prevent religious believers demanding their rights as glasnost and perestroika opened up the sphere of public debate.
 In 2018, Filaret declared in an interview with Radio Liberty that he, like all bishops under communism, had to have contacts with the KGB.
 In 2019, he declared every bishop of the Moscow Patriarchate had to have contact with the KGB, even when it came to appoint a bishop.
 He added that he had been trained by the Politburo and Patriarch Alexy by the KGB.